Psychiatric Hospital for Dementia Treatment

 There are a few more therapies offered at psychiatric hospitals, which may also help lessen disturbance and encourage repose within persons affected by dementia:

-Aroma therapy can be used to help elevate mood of patients struggling with dementia.
+- Aroma therapy can help elevate the mood of patients struggling with dementia.
 This therapy makes use of fragrant plant oils

 Care and support for a person suffering from Dementia